Gilgamech/website/www/Gillogisms.md

 1. Time Being's name is Nick, which is why people say 'the Nick of Time'.
 Sometimes people do things for the Time Being, and they say 'For the Time Being...' - 2020
 1. Time travel has been theoretically demonstrated, but not quite proven, and consumes enormous amounts of 'inverted energy' which has also been theoretically demonstrated, but not quite proven.
 1. Time travel with vegetables and the Flux-Capacipotato!
+1. Time-driven story: An event will happen on tick N and characters act, usually with no other events happening. - 2024
 1. To recognize that everyone sees me as a walking dollar sign.
 I don't know where the buck stops, but this is where it departs from.
 1. Tokyo attacked by a giant peacock.
 (NBC launches their app in Japan.) - 2022
 1. Tom Waits for Gal Gadot. - 2019